Many commenters wondered if Chanelle Helm's post was satire, only to find that no, it's quite sincere.

-The post has received nearly 1,800 comments, including one from Liz.
-Z., who writes,
+The post by Chanelle Helm has received nearly 1,800 comments, including one from Liz.
+Z., who writes:

 This is a hard piece for white people to absorb, myself included, but if we can put aside our defensiveness for a few minutes, the author makes important points.
 And anyone who says now they feel sympathetic to nazis needs to seriously unpack how deep their “ultra liberal” bona fides ever were.